TalentedC/project2/README.md

 # Weekend Project Number Two

-In here are three folders, here we can share our files for:
+In here there are three folders, here we can share our files for:

 - Tests
 - Scripts